kumarankit2594/FizzBuzz/README.md

 # FizzBuzz
-FizzBuzz is one of the common interview question for the Computer Programmer
+FizzBuzz is one of the common interview question for the Computer Programmer.